EBSCO awards five scholarships for librarians to attend ALA Midwinter

 For Immediate Release

-CHICAGO - In co-sponsorship with the American Library Association (ALA), EBSCO awarded five librarians $1,500 scholarships to attend the ALA Midwinter Meeting in San Diego Jan.
-7-11, 2011.
-As part of the application process, EBSCO asked librarians to write an essay on the topic: "If you could change anything about your current workplace or job responsibilities, how would you position them to meet future needs?"
+CHICAGO – In co-sponsorship with the American Library Association (ALA), EBSCO awarded five librarians $1,500 scholarships to attend the ALA Midwinter Meeting in Dallas, Jan.
+20–24, 2012.
+As part of the application process, librarians were asked to write an essay on the topic: "If you could change anything about your current workplace or job responsibilities, how would you position them to meet future needs?"

 EBSCO serves clients in more than 200 countries through our 30 offices worldwide with more than 140 librarians on staff.
 To learn more about EBSCO’s products and services, visit www.ebsco.com.

 For more information, please contact: